 Applies to: System Center Configuration Manager (Current Branch)

-- Must be a member of the current boundary group of the client that's seeking the content.
-A Peer Cache client in a neighbor boundary group is not included with the pool of available content source locations when a client uses fallback to seek content from a neighbor boundary group.
+A peer cache source must be a member of the current boundary group of the peer cache client.
+The management point doesn't include peer cache sources from a neighbor boundary group in the list of content sources it provides the client.
+It only includes distribution points from a neighbor boundary group.
 For more information about current and neighbor boundary groups, see Boundary groups.

 Limited access to a peer cache source

 A peer cache source rejects requests for content when it meets any of the following conditions at the time a peer requests content:

 Disk I/O has an AvgDiskQueueLength that exceeds 10

 There are no more available connections to the computer

 Configure these settings using the client configuration server WMI class for the peer source feature (SMS_WinPEPeerCacheConfig) in the Configuration Manager SDK.

 When the peer cache source rejects a request for the content, the peer cache client continues to seek content from its list of content source locations.